tguyenn/Journey-of-the-Prairie-King/README.md

 # ECE319K Final Project

 A custom top down shooter game inspired by Stardew Valley and written for Texas Instrument's MSPM0G35077 microcontroller using Code Composer Studio.
-Made in collaboration with @terrytan23.
+Made entirely from scratch!

-Please note that (most) visual assets are property of ConcernedApe.
+Watch our demo here: https://youtu.be/CLXkbNx_9Yk

 Features:
-- Custom drivers for graphics, audio, controls, and distributed UART system
+- Custom drivers for graphics, audio, controls, and UART multiplayer
 - Singleplayer gamemode
  - Multiple waves of enemies ending with a boss
  - Collectibles and upgrades